AJ Rafael: Personal life

 Rafael started taking piano classes when he was four or five years old, first from his father and later from a classical instructor.
 Rafael's father hoped that his children would not pursue a career in music because of its financial instability.
 Rafael said about his father, "He brought music in our lives, and I want to show him that I can make a career out of it and support my family because he didn't feel like he was."
 After Rafael's father died, he assumed the piano playing responsibilities for their church which drove his passion in music.
 Rafael identifies as Catholic and in his youth attended Moreno Valley's St. Patrick's Catholic Church.

 While in seventh grade at Vista Heights Middle School in Moreno Valley, California, Rafael performed in his first musical Bugsy Malone Jr. He performed in numerous musicals in high school and community college.
 He attended Canyon Springs High School, where he performed in Starmites and Riverside City College, where he performed in Urinetown.
-Rafael graduated in 2010 from the Berklee College of Music with a degree in songwriting.
+Rafael stated on his podcast that he graduated high school with a 1.8 GPA and attended but did not graduate from the Berklee College of Music where his major was songwriting.
 He has attributed Berklee professors Nancy Morris, Livingston Taylor, and Scarlet Keys as influences to his songwriting.
 Rafael is a fan of the Los Angeles Lakers, and is friends with former Laker Jeremy Lin.

 In mid-2016, Rafael began dating Alyssa Navarro who in 2020 was a Walt Disney Studio employee in its "Multicultural Audience Engagement" organization.
 During the COVID-19 pandemic in California, Rafael sheltered in place with Navarro in their Glendale, California, apartment.
 While Navarro worked, Rafael frequently played the piano, prompting Navarro to sing along.
 The couple's music subsequently was played on ABS-CBN and Good Morning America.
 They have two dogs, Kitchie and Bean.
 Rafael and Navarro became engaged on December 13, 2020, at the end of Crazy Talented Asians, a variety show he had created.
 They married in August 2022, with Dante Basco officiating.